 По отношение на безвъзмездните средства публичността се определя от член 128 на Финансовия регламент, който предвижда както предварително публикуване на годишната програма и на поканите за представяне на предложения, така и последващо публикуване на отпуснатите за финансовата година безвъзмездни средства. В тази връзка е полезно да се спомене, че безвъзмездните средства са „отпуснати” тогава, когато е налице първият правен ангажимент, а именно при подписването на първия договор.

-The Directorate General for Interpretation and Conferences of the European Parliament has adopted the Work Programme on financial support for training in conference interpreting.
-The work programme covers the academic year 2017/2018.
+The Directorate General for Logistics and Interpretation for Conferences of the European Parliament has adopted the Work Programme on financial support for training in conference interpreting.
+The work programme covers the academic year 2018/2019.

 Before completing the application form, applicants are advised to read carefully the call for proposals and the accompanying documents.

 DG Communication has adopted a multi-annual work programme for grants in the area of communication covering the period 2016-2019.
 This multi-annual work programme for grants is implemented through calls for proposals published on this website.
 Applicants shall apply for funding following the requirements set out in the calls for proposals.

 Questions of clarification may be sent by e-mail to: email@example.com